 The School of Psychiatry allocates metro students to Orange-Bloomfield for Psychiatry placements.
 For more information, please contact Melissa Jones.

 The GP Department in the School of Public Health and Community Medicine allocates students to rural GP practices.
 For more information, please contact Sarah Jacobs.

 A limited number of students who have not been allocated their four-week rural placement for Year 5 may be able to complete their rural placement during their elective term in Year 6.
-The Elective must be undertaken in one of the following Rural Clinical School sites:
+The Elective must be undertaken in one of the following Rural Clinical Campus sites:

 Early application is recommended (preferably at the end of Year 5 when rural allocations are advised) as applications will be considered in order of receipt and a quota applies.